jestjs/jest/docs/Webpack.md

 }
 ```

-:::note

-Jest caches files to speed up test execution.
+> Note: Jest caches files to speed up test execution.
 If you updated .babelrc and Jest is still not working, try running Jest with `--no-cache`.

 If you use dynamic imports (`import('some-file.js').then(module => ...)`), you need to enable the `dynamic-import-node` plugin.